alexbowers/blog/content/post/haproxy-saas-custom-domains.md

 And that is the basics of setting up a SaaS resolver in HA proxy and passing it through to Apache.

 If you have any questions, feel free to send me a message on [twitter](https://twitter.com/bowersbros) or [email me](mailto:bowersbros+haproxy_blog_post@gmail.com)

+Thank you to [Hugojmd](https://twitter.com/hugojmd) for proof reading and spotting mistakes.